blabla1337/skf-flask/skf/markdown/knowledge_base/41-knowledge_base--Insecure_transmission_of_session_cookies--.md

 **Solution:**

-Session cookies that are used to euthenticate the user should always set on a secure connection.
+Session cookies that are used to authenticate the user should always set on a secure connection.